misterkedan/vesuna/README.md

 Use vesuna.autoseed() to generate an amusing short description, a codename, some gibberish, or a serial number.

 **Generate a wide variety of numbers**
-Use vesuna.random() to generate pseudorandom 32-bit floats.
+Use vesuna.random() to generate as many pseudorandom 32-bit floats as you need.

 **Reproduce a specific result**
 Once setup with a seed, vesuna.random() will produce floats in sequences that will always be the same with that exact seed.
 It's intended to replace Math.random() for generative applications using many randomized settings, allowing to easily save and restore an unlimited amount of pseudorandom numbers.